 Sebastian replied in a volume to match hers.

 "There will be no goodbyes to him, just abandonment.
-And if I ever hear of you seeing him again… War will be upon them."
+And if I ever catch wind of thee seeing him again… War will be upon them."

 As hoped, Sebastian smirked again, and took a step aside, waving Elena past him theatrically.

 "Thou art free to leave, my lady," he said.

 A bitter taste crept up in Elena's mouth as she sulked off, focusing only on not looking back, not giving Lysander hope that would give him any clue that she still cared.
 She hid her face, as the hot streams poured from her eyes.